colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 layout: layouts/post.njk
 ---

-I believe this is a conversation we need to revisit.
-Color contrast is something that is important when deisgning and developing what we are putting on the web.
-The strides we have taken are many, but there is still a long way to go and I will show you some examples, as well as why we need to do a better job at making sure color contrast is covered in our work.
+Color contrast is something that is important when designing and developing what we are putting on the web.
+The strides we have taken are many regarding accessibility, but there is still a long way to go and I will show you some examples, as well as why we need to do a better job at making sure color contrast is covered in our work.

-In my adventures on the internet, I was researching some conferences to attend in 2020.
+One day, during my time online doing some research, I was looking into some conferences to attend in 2020.
 One website I stumbled upon had some major accessibility issues regarding color contrast.
 Forms, an embedded, third-party form from an event website where you buy tickets from that was totally &rdquo;invisible&ldquo;.
 I couldn't see any of the form.
 It's as if it was not there at all.

 <div class="content__placeholder">
   <figure>